pedronsg/ffmpeg-ledStrip/README.md

 # ffmpeg-ledStrip
-Running a ledStrip with ffmpeg and ws2811 libraries
+Raspberry running a ledStrip with ffmpeg and ws2811 libraries.